Steiner-254/Cyfrin-Updraft-Course/Web3Security-Notes.md

 **2. Reconnaissance**
 - Scoping Out The Files
 - Create a file named `Noted.md` and have notes concerning `About the project in my own words` and also the `Attack vectors of the projct`.
+- Have tags while taking the notes such as `@audit-i` for notes, `@audit-m` for medium issues e.t.c
+-

 **3. Vulnerability identification**